michaelcale/books/books/go/0320-json/060-marshaling-structs-with-private-fields.md

 ---
-Title: Marshaling structs with private fields
+Title: Custom JSON marshaling
 Id: 14194
-Score: 0
 ---

+## Writing custom JSON marshalling

+Sometimes a type doesn't have an obvious mapping to JSON.

+How would you serialize `time.Time`?
+There are so many possibilities.

+Go provides a default JSON mapping for `time.Time`.
+We can implement custom marshaller for user-defined types like structs.

+For existing types we can define a new (but compatible) type.

+Here's a custom marshalling and unmarshaling for `time.Time` that only serializes year/month/date part:

+@file custom_marshal.go output

+Notice that receiver type of `UnmashalJSON` is a pointer to the type.

+This is necessary for changes to persist outside the function itself.

+## Marshaling structs with private fields

-As a good developer you have created following struct with both exported and unexported fields:
+Consider a struct with both exported and unexported fields:

 ```go
 type MyStruct struct {